Alfred Jingle

 He usurps Pickwickian Tracy Tupman in the affections of Mr. Wardle's spinster sister, Rachael Wardle.
 Being only interested in her money, he elopes with her to London.
 Pickwick and Mr. Wardle pursue the couple to London where they pay off Jingle and rescue Rachael Wardle from an unhappy marriage.

 After subjecting the Pickwickians to various tricks and affronts Jingle is pursued by them by coach from town to town.
 Eluding their grasp, he is eventually encountered by Mr Pickwick as a fellow resident of the Fleet Prison where Pickwick charitably bails him out and later arranges for him and his servant Job Trotter to pursue their fortune in the West Indies.

-Orson Welles played Mr. Jingle in the Mercury Theatre on the Air production of The Pickwick Papers in 1938.

-In the 1952 film The Pickwick Papers he was played by Nigel Patrick, while in the TV musical Pickwick for the BBC in 1969 Jingle was played by Aubrey Woods.

-Patrick Malahide played Mr. Jingle in 1985 for the BBC's The Pickwick Papers.